RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Twitter Analysis/2018-2022 Cluster Twitter Analysis/ReadMe.md

 In these files, there are many clusters of Nonsensical Mentions (random letters and numbers) of other accounts, which demonstrates services/a company using bots to target Amber Heard on Twitter to then go onto Change.org petitions.
 <br>We are doing more analysis on this.

 - The flood of nonsencial mentions around Aquaman on Twitter shows increasing milestones on Change.org during Amber Heard's court case in April 2022.
+(This means that the increases in clusters with the nonsensical bot mentions on Twitter correlate with the millions of sudden signatures on Change.org).
 In April alone, there are 813 clusters which can show botnets within them.

 - To see the wordclouds easier in images, there's this Google Folder: https://drive.google.com/drive/folders/1SD1JLNFbXTjGvYJhkEFvvLKSzZZAcrfu?usp=sharing

 Twitter is especially used for sharing URLS (e.g., the petition against Amber Heard).
 Wordclouds frequently show attacking Amber Heard about Aquaman and the petitions. <br>Share counts are done on Change.org and log-in accounts to astroturf share counts and views.